dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Intune supports the enrollment of iOS devices using [Apple Configurator](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) running on a Mac computer.
 Enrolling with Apple Configurator requires that you USB-connect each iOS device to a Mac computer to set up corporate enrollment.
 You can enroll devices into Intune with Apple Configurator in two ways:
-- **Setup Assistant enrollment** - Factory resets the device, prepares it to enroll during Setup Assistant.
+- **Setup Assistant enrollment** - Factory resets the device and prepares it to enroll during Setup Assistant.
-- **Direct enrollment** - Does not factory-reset the device and enrolls the device through iOS settings.
+- **Direct enrollment** - Does not factory reset the device and enrolls the device through iOS settings.
 This method only supports devices with **no user affinity**.

 Apple Configurator enrollment methods can't be used with the [device enrollment manager](device-enrollment-manager-enroll.md).